CocoaHeadsNL/intro-slides/2020/december/december.md

 ## January 20th

-A talk by one of the developers or our new Silver sponsor
+A talk by one of the developers of our new Silver sponsor

 ![inline fit 30%](../../Logos/ns.jpg)